write-you-a-scheme-v2/scheme/docs/04_errors.md

 ## Error Exceptions and All That!
-When the user enters incorrect input, we can say they have made an error, and people understand this general as a general term.
+When the user enters incorrect input, we can say they have made an error, and people understand this statement as a general term.
 However, we are in the business of engineering, and there is a technical distinction between errors and exceptions.
 Errors, refer to situations where our project cannot handle itself, and we must change the source code to remedy the situation.
 These are unexpected situations.
 Exceptions, on the other hand, represent expected, but still irregular situations that we can control.
 Exceptions can represent problems with a potential Scheme program, like an error parsing, or a bad special form.
 [Haskell Wiki](https://wiki.haskell.org/Error_vs._Exception).
 The sources for errors and exceptions in Haskell are as follows:
 [Exceptions](https://wiki.haskell.org/Exception): `Prelude.catch`, `Control.Exception.catch`, `Control.Exception.try`, `IOError`, `Control.Monad.Error`
 [Errors](https://wiki.haskell.org/Error): `error`, `assert`, `Control.Exception.catch`, `Debug.Trace.trace`. `error` is syntactical sugar for undefined.
 Try to keep these in mind, but expect to see only exceptions, unless I've made an error in my assertion, in which case I'll have to trace through and catch my mistake.
 We say an exception is checked when it after it is "thrown", another part of code "handles" or "catches" it.
 This is how our exception system in Haskell will work.
 ## Exceptions Everywhere!
-Undefined, unexpected, and generally out of control situations are a big type of any kind of large system, especially one interacting with the outside world or dealing with use input as complex and complicated as a programming language.
+Undefined, unexpected, and generally out of control situations are present in any kind of large system, especially one interacting with the outside world or dealing with use input as complex and complicated as a programming language.
 Control is an illusion.
-For our system, we must accept user input, determine that it is valid Scheme syntax, then compute that syntax into a final value.
+For our system, we must accept user input, determine that it is valid Scheme syntax, then compute that abstract syntax into a final value.
 During this process we may interact with the file system or network.
 It is especially important for programming languages to report and describe the nature of the irregularity.
 Thus, there are three types of exceptions that exist in our implementations of Scheme: **Parsing, Evaluation, and IO**.
 Each of these originate in a distinct type of activity the parser or interpreter is undergoing, but all of them are end up going through the `Eval` monad and are caught and displayed in the same place.  (see [Eval.hs](https://github.com/write-you-a-scheme-v2/scheme/tree/master/src/Eval.hs))
 ```Haskell
 someFun :: GoodType -> Eval LispVal